NikhilKottoli/S2-T15/README.md

   The Subtraction module computes the difference by subtracting the corresponding elements of matrix A and B. It can also return negative outputs by converting the conventional output (2's complement form) into decimal form along with a negative sign by comparing the inputs initially.

 - **Multiplication (A × B)**:
-  The Matrix Multiplier module computes the product by following the mathematical formulas for finding the product of two 2x2 matrices.
+  The Matrix Multiplier module computes the product by following the mathematical formulae for finding the product of two 2x2 matrices.

 - **Scalar Multiplication (k × A)**:
   The Scalar Multiplier module computes the scalar product by multiplying every individual element with the given scalar input.